15 Top Hikes in Santo Antao, Cape Verde

 Narrow side roads open snake access through mountain ranges and small valleys, where the highest altitude is around 1,500 meters at Pico da Cruz.

-You will be impressed by the great altitude and the flora dominated by conifers that make the region one of the most beautiful of the island.
+You will be impressed by the great altitude and the flora dominated by conifers, which make the region one of the most beautiful on the island.

 The climate is under-moist, with possible precipitation during the night.
 You will also find a great variety of plants.

-In Ribeiro de Penedo where there is a strange inscription dating from the time of the Corsarios, the morphology of the land is reminiscent of Janela which, according to researchers, had determined the choice of the name of Janela to designate the region.
+In Ribeiro de Penedo, where there is a strange inscription dating from the time of the Corsarios, the morphology of the land is reminiscent of Janela, which, according to researchers, determined the choice of the name Janela to designate the region.

 10. Água das Caldeiras – Rabo Curto – Lombo de Pico – Xôxô – Ribeira da Torre – Vila da Ribeira Grande